Corpse Party: Tortured Souls: Release

 Game maker 5pb. streamed three promotional videos for the OVAs prior to their release, on 22 December 2012, 28 May 2013, and 28 June 2013.

-The OVAs received a special screening in Osaka on 15 June 2013, which was attended by members of the staff and cast.
+The OVAs received a special screening（ODS.Other Digital Stuff） in Osaka on 15 June 2013, which was attended by members of the staff and cast.
 They were released as four episodes on 24 July 2013, and were available either as two DVDs or a Blu-ray box set.

 Section23 Films licensed the series for release in North America under its Maiden Japan imprint, and released it on DVD and Blu-ray on 26 January 2016.

 Reception

 The series has acquired recognition as one of the most gruesome anime series in existence.

 Reviewing the series for Anime News Network, Theron Martin gave the North American Blu-ray release an overall grade of B, writing that "if hyperviolent fare on the level of Elfen Lied, Ninja Scroll, or Hellsing Ultimate is beyond your tolerance range then give Corpse Party a wide, wide berth.
 If, however, you revel in such titles then this one is a must-see."
 He praised the OVA's art and animation, but was less pleased with the story.
 He concluded that the series' "absolutely nails its main selling point – its graphic content and the visuals supporting it – and that is, indeed, all that really matters."

 Chris Beveridge also gave the series a B on The Fandom Post, writing that "[i]t's plainly not my cup of tea, to be honest, but I can admire what they do and I imagine for your average viewer that doesn't see this often it'll be pretty disturbing."
 Commenting on the animation, he said "the show has a good look about it without being too detailed or too realistic so that it doesn't freak you out completely."
 He also commented that "[t]he character animation comes across well and the backgrounds are largely solid."
 He concluded by saying that "it's likely to be a bit of a cult show in the long run.
 And rightly so as I can imagine a good number of fans keeping this one handy to introduce people to an area of anime not produced often these days outside of some hentai shows."

 The reviewers were split on the lack of an English dub, with Martin calling it "a curious choice, as I would think fare like this would sell well enough in the States (and possibly even beyond the normal otaku crowd) to warrant an English dub," while Beveridge wrote, "I can't imagine too many actors wanting to get in on this one considering the brutality with the kids, but it's also not a property that has huge recognition over here to warrant risking it."

+In June 2022, it was reported that Saint Petersburg banned Corpse Party: Tortured Souls in Russia due to graphic violence scenes.